CpG island hypermethylation: Role in cancer

 CpG islands that are hypermethylated can play three roles in cancer: in diagnosis, prognosis and in monitoring.
-It is useful to consider a particular tumor type, called CpG island methylator prototype, or CIMP: higher levels of CpG island hypermethylation are found in CIMP.
+It is useful to consider a particular tumor type, called CpG island methylator phenotype, or CIMP: higher levels of CpG island hypermethylation are found in CIMP.
 The frequent occurrence of hypermethylation was first described in colorectal cancer and later for glioma.
 More recently, it has been studied for neuroblastomas.
 Colorectal cancer will not necessarily have the same set of hypermethylated CpG islands as in a glioma, and this clinical distinctness of tumors can be interpreted by doctors.
 Hypermethylated CpG islands also act as biomarkers, as they can help distinguish cancer from normal cells in the same sample.

 Colorectal CIMP was one of the first to be described.
 Patients in this category of cancer tend to be older, female and have a defective MLH1 function.
 The tumors are usually in the ascending colon.
 They also have a good prognostic outcome.
 Clinically distinct phenotypes of CIMP also suggest that there is potential for epigenetic therapy.

 In diagnosis, one can identify the tumor type and tumor subtype, as well as its primary tumor when that is unknown.
 Hypermethylation increases with tumorigenicity, which is an indication of the prognosis of cancer.
 For example, high methylation is a marker for poor prognosis in lung cancer.
 CpG island hypermethylation shows promise for molecular monitoring of patients with cancer, and is also a potential target for therapeutic use.

 Aberrations in epigenetic control that are seen in cancer pertain to DNA methylation, which can be either locus-specific DNA hypermethylation or genome-wide DNA hypomethylation.
 Under locus-specific DNA hypermethylation comes CpG island hypermethylation.
 DNA methylation acts as an alternative to genetic mutation.
 According to the Knudson hypothesis, cancer is a result of multiple hits to DNA, and DNA methylation can be one such hit.
 Epigenetic mutations such as DNA methylation are mitotically heritable, but also reversible, unlike gene mutations.
 The identity of hypermethylated CpG islands varies by the type of tumor.
 Some single gene examples include MLH1 in colorectal cancer and BRCA1 in breast cancer.